-Killarney Provincial Park has many hiking trails ranging from moderate to strenuous.
-They are great ways to see amazing lookouts and a few animals along the way.
+The park has many hiking trails ranging from moderate to strenuous, offering excellent opportunities to see amazing lookouts and a few animals along the way.
 There are three additional trails in the park only accessible during winter, which all offer incredible scenery of snow-covered forests, lakes and iced marshes.

 The park has a total of 347 campsites that cater to all campers.
-If you’d prefer a more comfortable camping experience, Killarney also has six yurts and two cabins.
+There are also six yurts and two cabins if you’d prefer a more comfortable camping experience.
 These roofed accommodations get heated by a propane fireplace and have electricity to keep you warm.
 The two heated washrooms are only a few minutes away.

 Killarney’s backcountry is an excellent option for an advanced camper who loves hiking and canoeing.
 It is a great area to pitch a tent and enjoy the views of George or Bell Lake without much interruption.
 There are also great remote hiking trails against the LaCloche mountain range.